gethinode/hinode/content/en/blog/modifications.md

 ---
 <!-- cSpell:ignore Joost Hinode googleanalytics Katex frontmatter catmull opengraph gelicenseerd onder sociale borderless subdir shortcode hugolib errorf shortcodes lastmod Alexandre Debiève mimage lightbox mgallery webp navgrey navshort goatcounter publishdate pubdate mpagination -->

-The foundation of this site is {{< link "https://github.com/gethinode/hinode" >}}Hinode{{< /link >}}.
+The foundation of this site, besides Hugo, is {{< link "https://github.com/gethinode/hinode" >}}Hinode{{< /link >}}.
 This post provides an overview of the changes that were made to the Hinode theme, to get to the current design of this site.
 Obviously the information in this blog is very specific for this site, but if there is something of interest with respect to the layout on this site, it should be described here.

 Note that the following changes are described elsewhere: